-With Christmas approaching, it’s important to remember that for dogs, and border collies in particular, all the hustle and bustle of Christmas, can be a VERY stressful time.
+With Christmas approaching, it’s important to remember that for dogs, and for sensitive border collies in particular, all the hustle and bustle of Christmas, can be a VERY stressful time.

 Unfamiliar people coming and going, the different food smells, the noises, the Christmas tree (and all the new rules about not touching it), presents, and wrapping paper, the heat, drunk people, loud games and a complete change in routine throws everything the dog takes for granted and throws it up in the air in a sensory whirlwind.
 For border collies that have been bred and selected for hundreds of years to work with livestock in a quiet part of the countryside, encountering only their owner and sheep all day, Christmas is difficult to deal with.